 Cassiopeia A is a supernova remnant in the constellation Cassiopeia, the Queen.
 The original star, about 15 to 20 times more massive than our sun, died in a cataclysmic “supernova” explosion approximately 11,000 light-years away within the Milky Way.
 A supernova is the explosion that occurs at the end of a massive star’s life; and Cassiopeia A is the expanding shell of material that remains from such an explosion–more beautiful and permanent than what once was.

 This work examines the journey of life after the numerous tiny physical or emotional “deaths” we endure in our lifetime.
 It’s about the place in between an ending and a new beginning.
-It is a reflection on what it means to be an artist, a wife, a lover, a mother, a sister, and a daughter.

 To view more of Jennifer’s work please visit her website.